 Map Viewer Plus

 Landgate has aerial imagery covering a large portion of Western Australia.
-Aerial imagery has been captured from 1948 to the present day and is available to view at no cost and to purchase online with Map Viewer Plus.
-You can also create sales maps using Map Viewer.
+Aerial imagery has been captured from 1948 to the present day and is available to view at no cost.
+Aerial imagery may be purchased online with Map Viewer Plus.

 What is Map Viewer Plus?

-Map Viewer Plus is an online viewing tool to pan across and zoom in over current and historical aerial imagery along with layers of geographic data and land information.
-Map Viewer Plus provides greater search options, as well as predictive search, you will find what you’re looking for in less time
+Map Viewer Plus is an online viewing tool used to pan across and zoom in over current and historical aerial imagery along with layers of geographic information.
+Map Viewer Plus now services the surveying industry by the inclusion of authoritative geodetic and survey information.
+With better search options, as well as predictive search, you will find what you're looking for in less time.

 With Map Viewer Plus you can:

-- pan across and zoom in to view new and historical aerial imagery
+- pan and zoom to view current and historical aerial imagery

-- view layers of geographic data and land information
+- view layers of authoritative geographic and administrative data.

 - search and purchase title documents and property reports

-- view land and property in Western Australia
+- viewing land and property in Western Australia

-- provide a base for urban and regional planning
+- providing a base for urban and regional planning

 - a property street address or select an area of interest